binaryphile/www.minimak.org/pages/faq.md

 Are your metrics subjective?

-: Yes, but I think they provide a good assessment of feel, which is the goal of the design.
+: Yes, but I think they provide a strong assessment of goodness of feel, which is the goal of the design.
 The greatest part of it is reduction in finger movement.
 While reduction in finger repetition is also a tangible concern, it is a less consistent part of the typing experience, hence the lower weight.

-: Other people may argue for more sophisticated metrics, but there's only so much you can try to improve in a minimalistic approach like Minimak's, so I question the value of trying to satisfy anything more sophisticated.
+: Other people may argue for more sophisticated metrics, but there's only so much you can try to improve in a minimalistic approach like Minimak's, so I question the value of trying to satisfy more sophisticated metrics.
 I also question how valuable other metrics actually are.
-At the end of the day, you have to actually be able to feel the differences, and I can only feel finger distance and repetition.
+At the end of the day, you have to actually be able to feel the differences and I can only feel finger distance and repetition.

 Why compare to Dvorak and not [layout X]?

-: I know more people who use Dvorak than any other alternative layout and it has more hardware keyboard support than any other.
+: I know more people who use Dvorak than any other alternative layout and it has more OS and hardware keyboard support than any other.

 : There are layouts which have better results than Dvorak on my metrics, notably Colemak.
 I don't try to compare to it as well so as not to confuse things with even more metrics than there already are.
 Dvorak is just a name people can relate to.

+How can you call changing 4 keys a layout?

+: The numbers speak for themselves.
+E and T are so important and are so misplaced in QWERTY that you can spend enormous amounts of effort trying to finesse the other 25 keys and still not get the improvement that moving these two keys gives you.
+It may take a bit for that to sink in, but when it does, you may realize that by some measures, the 4-key layout is the best Minimak layout.

+: This is because most people assign a high cost to relearning keys...high enough that most won't even consider it at all.
+If you associate a high cost with learning keys, then the only keys you'll be willing to learn have to meet a certain threshold of improvement.
+For some of these high-cost users, the 4-key layout is the only layout that has enough improvement per key to be considered.

+If Minimak is such a great idea, why hasn't anyone come up with it before?

+: My theory on this is that as a layout designer, it's only natural to assume that the only way to replace such a massively successful layout as QWERTY is to design the best possible layout you can.
+And let's face it, you have to be a real nerd to even think about redesigning your layout in the first place.
+Someone that obsessive is going to resist the idea of offering less than the best they can come up with.
+So the natural inclination is to start off by throwing away QWERTY and designing from first principles in the pursuit of a pure optimization strategy.
+After all, we all agree that QWERTY is a terrible layout, so why use it as a foundation?

+: But unless you spend time looking at the improvement you get on a key by key basis, you may miss an important fact.
+That fact is that there is a dramatic range of impact to the spectrum of key changes.
+Even if you do notice this fact, it's not immediately obvious how it makes a difference.
+But what it means is that when you can make a large difference with a small number of key changes, an incremental improvement strategy has a lot of value by lowering the cost of the learning curve.
+This observation is what makes an incremental improvement strategy favorable to pure optimization, seemingly against common sense.
+At least, that's my take on it.

+What are your thoughts on [layout X]?

+: First, I'll say that a lot more thought and research has gone into most of the other layouts to which I'm comparing Minimak.
+Minimak is great for all of the reasons I've outlined, but there are a lot of great layouts out there as well.

+: The carPalx layouts are the result of an amazing amount of modeling.
+While I can't say I agree with the particular balancing act he uses for quantifying a good layout, I can say that I learned the fully optimized layout and it felt great.
+I should also mention that I haven't measured it against my own metrics, but I'll guess it does very well.
+The designer has done something right.
+If we were inventing keyboards for the first time, I'd be willing to bet one of his layouts is the best.

+: Colemak is a better layout for most people though, since it does take QWERTY into consideration, even if it does fall short of having been designed for QWERTY.
+Colemak scores really well on the metrics I use.
+However, I think it is mostly the result of a pure optimization strategy and doesn't employ the learning principles found in Minimak.

+: Dvorak is well-designed, but when compared to Minimak, it seems to pale a bit.
+Minimak offers better metrics for a lower learning curve.

+: I found the Workman and Asset layouts interesting and incorporated some of their ideas.
+The big one is that valuing key positions by row is wrong.
+You have to value them by their reachability, which varies by finger and hand due to the asymmetry of the standard layout.  carPalx seems to get this wrong.

+: That said, I believe that Minimak's approach is both unique and better than the rest for QWERTY typists (meaning just about all of us) because of the way it addresses the realities of QWERTY.